- What is Python?

 Disadvantages of Python

-Threading: Threading or flow of multiple functions at the same time is a downside in Python due to its Global Interpreter Lock(GIL).
+- Threading: Threading or the flow of multiple functions at the same time is a downside in Python due to its Global Interpreter Lock(GIL).

 What is R?

 R is a programming language for statistical analysis or computing and graphics.
-R comes with a wide range of statistical techniques such as linear modeling, non-linear modeling, statistical tests, clustering, etc. One of R’s strengths is the ease at which a plot can be produced, including the mathematical notations and formulas.
+R comes with a wide range of statistical techniques such as linear modelling, non-linear modelling, statistical tests, clustering, etc. One of R’s strengths is the ease at which a plot can be produced, including the mathematical notations and formulas.

 R is available as free software.
 It compiles and works on UNIX, Windows, and macOS.
 R allows programmers to add additional functionality by defining user-specific functions.
 For intensive tasks, the user can link the C and C++ codes during the runtime.
 R can be extended with other languages like C++ using the packages.